-I discussed exploit kits as part of the Botnet Wars Q&A conducted by Bart Parys for Malware Database.
+I discussed exploit kits as part of the Botnet Wars Q&A conducted by Bart Blaze.
 The article documents perspectives of several malware experts on the topic of exploit kits.
 I recommend reading the full Q&A if you’re interested in the topic.
-(The article is mirrored on Bart’s blog.)
 Below is an excerpt of my contribution to the discussion.

 Defining an Exploit Kit